High Speed 2: Public consultations

 HS2 Ltd announced in March 2012 that it would conduct consultations with local people and organisations along the London-to-West-Midlands route, through community and planning forums, and an environment forum.
 It confirmed that the consultations would be conducted in line with the terms of the Aarhus Convention.
 HS2 Ltd set up 25 community forums along the Phase 1 route in March 2012.
 The forums were intended to allow local authorities, residents associations, special interest groups, and environment bodies in each community forum area to engage with HS2 Ltd. Jeremy Wright, Member of Parliament for Kenilworth and Southam, stated that in his area the community forums were not a success since HS2 had not provided clear details about the project and took up to 18 months to respond to his constituents.

 Since the announcement of Phase 1, the government has had plans to create an overall 'Y shaped' line with termini in Manchester and Leeds.
 Since the intentions to further extend were announced, an additional compensation scheme was set up.
 Consultations with those affected were set up over late 2012 and January 2013, to allow homeowners to express their concerns within their local community.

 The results of the consultations are not yet known, but Alison Munro, chief executive of HS2 Ltd, has stated that it is also looking at other options, including property bonds.
 The statutory blight regime would apply to any route confirmed for a new high-speed line following the public consultations, which took place between 2011 and January 2013.

 Political impact

 The revision of the route through South Yorkshire, which replaced the original plans for a station at Meadowhall with a station off the HS2 tracks at Sheffield, was cited as a major reason for the collapse of the Sheffield City Region devolution deal signed in 2015; Sheffield City Council's successful lobbying for a city-centre station—in opposition to Barnsley, Doncaster, and Rotherham's preference for the Meadowhall option—caused Doncaster and Barnsley councils to seek an all-Yorkshire devolution deal instead.

+Issues over HS2 were a cited factor in the 2021 Chesham and Amersham by-election resulting in the constituency, previously held for the Conservatives by Cheryl Gillan (an opponent of HS2 herself), being gained for the Liberal Democrats by Sarah Green who before and throughout the election, opposed the construction of the HS2 railway line that was planned to go through the constituency.
+The day after the by-election, party leader Ed Davey was challenged on BBC Radio 4's Today programme on how his party's support for HS2 fitted with Green's stated opposition to the project.
+Davey said the party was still in favour of the project but that they would be a "thorn in the side" of HS2 Ltd, saying that it had ignored local people's concerns over issues such as the transparency of the impact of the Chilterns tunnelling works on local water supplies.